+what

+our

+bv

+"At

+as

+of

+having

+for

+point are we,

+ancestry,

+going to resist

+history written

+us

+others?" asked

+Aiko Herzig-

+Yoshinaga,

+Americans

+Japanese

 Working toward such consensus, delegates to the 2010 National JACL Convention passed overwhelmingly (80 votes for, two against) a resolution that urged accurate and non-euphemistic terminology when describing the JA wartime experience.
 After this victory, however, the JACL wrote an implementation guide that advised using the euphemisms - in quotation marks.
 Grassroots members and delegates protested the distortion of the original resolution which discouraged the use of euphemisms.
 The response of the JACL leadership was to invite Jewish organizational lobbyists to pressure convention delegates over the term 'concentration camps."

 It was a tactic that was not persuasive.
 In the final vote, the majority of delegates voted (55 for, 17 against and three split) to block adoption of the flawed implementation guide.
+A revised guide will be prepared for review and approval at the JACL national convention in Seattle

+'ls our empowerment so weak that we must capitulate and surrender our right to state our own history after of in our own words?'

+Aiko Herzig-Yoshinaga

-A revised guide will be prepared for review and approval at the JACL national convention in Seattle in 2012.
-At that time JACL's leaders will then choose whether to align with its grassroots members who overwhelmingly supported the resolution to use accurate and non-euphemistic terminology, or with those aligned with other organizational interests.
-Lamentably, after decades of community advocacy over what to call the places 120,000 where persons of Japanese descent most of whom were American citizens were stripped of their rights and their freedom, this issue of self-definition remains unsettled.
+in 2012.
+At that time.
+JACL's leaders will then choose whether to align with its grassroots members who overwhelmingly supported the resolution to use accurate and non-euphemistic terminology, or with those aligned with other organizational interests.

+Lamentably, decades community advocacy over what to call the places where 120,000 persons of Japanese descent most \ of whom were American citizens were stripped of their rights and

+their freedom, this issue of self-definition remains unsettled.

-Some survivors say that terms such as "prisoner" or "concentration camp" seem uncomfortably harsh, raising images of pain and victimization.
+Some survivors say that terms such as 'prisoner" or "concentration camp" seem uncomfortably harsh, raising images of pain and victimization.
 Yet, what good would come of minimizing the public's understanding of the traumatic violation of rights and human dignity suffered by persons of Japanese descent during World War II?
-If the goal is to ensure, "Never again!" the truth is the best place to start.

-Barbara Takei, a writer and researcher based in Sacramento, Calif., is a board member of the Tule Lake Committee and an organizer of the October 22 symposium in San Francisco's Japantown, "Cast in Bronze: Terminology and Memory of the Japanese American WWII Incarceration Experience."
-CALENDAR
+If the goal is to ensure, "Never again!" the truth is the best place to start. $\blacksquare$ Barbara Takei, a writer and researcher based in Sacramento, Calif., is a board member of the Tule Lake Committee and an organizer of the October 22 symposium in San Francisco's Japantown, "Cast in Bronze: Terminology and Memory of the Japanese American WWII Incarceration Experience." made, and to know that the histories of LGBT people are just as important as any CALENDAR

-PHOTO COURTESY OF PATRICK NAGATAN Patrick Nagatani's "Marcus - Instant Cultural Vision" was part of his Chromatherapy series.
+Patrick Nagatani's "Marcus - Instant Cultural Vision" was part of his Chromatherapy series.

 EXHIBIT: 'Desire For Magic: Patrick Nagatani' LOS ANGELES, CA Nov.
 19-Jan.
 15 Japanese American National Museum 369 E. First Street The exhibition "Desire for Magic: Patrick Nagatani" opens presenting 30 years of varied work by artist Patrick Nagatani, including his collaborations, staged photographs, collages and multimedia pieces.
 This exhibit brings together seven major series of Nagatani's work, including the Japanese American Concentration Camps, Nuclear Enchantment, Nagatani/ Tracey Polaroid Collaborations, Ryoichi/ Nagatani Excavations, Novellas, Chromatherapy, and Tape-estries.

+OTO COURTESY OF PATRICK NAGATAN

 Info: www.janm.org or 213/625-0414